alaa871/Apple-Serial-Number-Decoder/README.md

 __Versions:__
 ```
-serialinfo.php     - optimized for php8 and includes debug messaging
+serialinfo.php     - optimized for php8 and includes debug messaging.
+Should also work for php7.
 serialinfo_old.php - if newer version doesn't work, rename this one to serialinfo.php and try.
 ```